-3. Enter market for the program the outside phone number as a long distance number as a long d

-(section 3.2.12) using the area code reference number used to program 9 as one of the alternate area codes.
+3. Enter (beep).
+Then program the outside phone number as a long distance number (section 3.2.12) using the area code reference number used to program 9 as one of the alternate area codes.

 4.3.5 Areas with 10-digit Dialing using 7-Digit Phone Number Programming ONLY